chrispo-git/ult-s/readme.txt

 2. Make sure training modpack is not enabled (this means no training modpack plugin, and no param hook plugin)
 3. Make sure your plugin folder is CLEAN (this means the only plugins in the folder are libparam_config, libcsk_collection, libstage_config, libarcropolis, libnro_hook, libsmashline_plugin and libarena_latency_slider).

 Q: "The character's attacks are messed up!
-They're doing their vanilla animations!"
+They're doing their vanilla animations but the custom attack effects!"
 A: This sounds like you have a mod conflict.
 If you're on switch, this is easy because arcropolis will tell you this, and create a conflicts.json for you (which you can use to disable the conflicting mods).
 If you're on Yuzu, this is a more involved process.
 If you really just want Ultimate S to work, empty out your ultimate/mods folder and ensure its just "Ultimate S Arcropolis" and "Ultimate S Stages" there.
 Check that this boots up and works just fine.
 If it does, it's definitely a mod conflict.
 Slowly add in your skin mods until you find where the conflict is, its usually a conflict where the skin mod edits a character's motion folder (example: https://gamebanana.com/wips/75639) , or a projectile's model (example: https://gamebanana.com/mods/350254).
 You'll have to delete the folders which conflict with Ultimate S or disable those mods.

+Q: "The character's attacks are messed up!
+They're doing their custom animations but the vanilla attack effects!"
+A: This also sounds like a mod conflict!
+Refer to above.

 Q: "The game is going too fast!"
 A: You're likely on Yuzu.
 Make sure game speed is set to 50%, by going to emulation -> config -> system -> limit speed percent (on yuzu) and setting it to 50%, and this should make your game run at regular speeds.